 Comparing the Long-Term Maintenance Costs of HDPE and Wood

 HDPE lumber is becoming more common in construction projects and structures every year while replacing organic wood as an affordable and eco-friendly alternative.
-Which material is more expensive to maintain over its lifespan—HDPE or wood?
+Let’s compare the long-term maintenance costs of HDPE and wood.

 This guide will dive deeper into comparing HDPE and wood, including their long-term maintenance costs and longevity.